 Improved Data Governance and Compliance

-With an EDW, organizations can implement and automate data governance rules across various sources and departments, specify how long different types of data must be stored, provide role-based permissions that restrict data access to authorized personnel only, and record every action performed on the data.
+By setting up a data warehouse, organizations can implement and automate data governance rules across various sources and departments, specify how long different types of data must be stored, provide role-based permissions that restrict data access to authorized personnel only, and record every action performed on the data.

 Thanks to such use of standardized policies for data handling, retention, access, and audit trails, it becomes easier to automate data governance practices.
 This helps large organizations uphold data governance and compliance and successfully operate under strict regulations, such as GDPR, PCI DSS, and HIPAA.